Nutrition and Food

 Often it seems that vegetarians are placed in opposition to those who eat meat and that the two lifestyles are incompatible.
-In recent years, however, some people have found a middle ground between the two eating styles.

 There are several types of vegetarians.
 Vegans are the most restrictive with their diets, eating only fruits, grains, and vegetables2.

 Semivegetarians add occasional servings of fish and poultry to the ovolactovegetarian diet, and some even eat red meat on occasion 3,4.

 Others even eat a little red meat now and then1.